England: Nature and wildlife

 The Environment Agency is a non-departmental public body, established in 1995 and sponsored by the Department for Environment, Food and Rural Affairs with responsibilities relating to the protection and enhancement of the environment in England.
-The Secretary of State for Environment, Food and Rural Affairs is the minister responsible for environmental protection, agriculture, fisheries and rural communities in England.
+The secretary of state for environment, food and rural affairs is the minister responsible for environmental protection, agriculture, fisheries and rural communities in England.

 Red deer in Richmond Park.
 The park was created by Charles I in the 17th century as a deer park.

 England has a temperate oceanic climate in most areas, lacking extremes of cold or heat, but does have a few small areas of subarctic and warmer areas in the South West.
 Towards the North of England the climate becomes colder and most of England's mountains and high hills are located here and have a major impact on the climate and thus the local fauna of the areas.
 Deciduous woodlands are common across all of England and provide a great habitat for much of England's wildlife, but these give way in northern and upland areas of England to coniferous forests (mainly plantations) which also benefit certain forms of wildlife.
-Some species have adapted to the expanded urban environment, particularly the red fox, which is the most successful urban mammal after the brown rat, and other animals such as common wood pigeon, both of which thrive in urban and suburban areas.
+Some species have adapted to the expanded urban environment, particularly the red fox, which is the most successful urban mammal after the brown rat, and other animals such as the common wood pigeon, both of which thrive in urban and suburban areas.

 Major conurbations

 The Greater London Built-up Area is by far the largest urban area in England and one of the busiest cities in the world.
 It is considered a global city and has a population larger than any other country in the United Kingdom besides England itself.
-Other urban areas of considerable size and influence tend to be in northern England or the English Midlands.
+Other urban areas of considerable size and influence tend to be in Northern England or the English Midlands.
 There are 50 settlements which have designated city status in England, while the wider United Kingdom has 66.

 While many cities in England are quite large, such as Birmingham, Sheffield, Manchester, Liverpool, Leeds, Newcastle, Bradford, Nottingham, population size is not a prerequisite for city status.
 Traditionally the status was given to towns with diocesan cathedrals, so there are smaller cities like Wells, Ely, Ripon, Truro and Chichester.